Note: Some of the links in this post are affiliate links. You can read my disclosure policy here.

 So this is what I plan to do with my sons: I'll sit them down and teach them the art of the pour-over.
 I'll explain how the second blast of boiling water is needed to produce a beautiful, rich cuppa Joe.
 And we'll discuss how this really applies to life as well as to java.

-We'll compare how the extra dose of hot water created a delicious drink and how it also shattered my own mug with its intensity.
-I'll ask them which example they want to follow when life gets difficult for them - which example pleases the Lord, and which one will bring them to ruin.
+We'll compare how the extra dose of hot water created a delicious drink but how it also shattered my own mug with its intensity.
+I'll ask them which example they want to follow when life gets difficult for them.
+Which example pleases the Lord, and which one will bring them to ruin?
+Do they want to be a rich example of Christ at work in them during times of testing, or will they shatter and lose heart when life is hard?

 I want to lovingly challenge them to decide which example they've been following and whether or not it's the best way to respond to hardship.
 And then I'll ask if they'd like to start a new coffee tradition with me, where we can discuss the difficulties we face each week.